paulkiernan/hack-the-gibson/README.md

 # The Gibson

+# Credit Where Credit Is Due
+This is a fork of a repo archived by someone that cared enough to keep it alive - I have merely AI slop coded my way to making it work for my purposes; please credit the original maintainers of this work, paulkiernan and John Serafino.
+They are truly elite.

 > "Mess with the best, die like the rest." - Dade Murphey a.k.a.
 Crash
 > Override a.k.a.
 Zero Cool